0x80/firestore-facade/packages/cli/README.md

 `yarn run generate-facade ./path/to/config.ts`

 Currently ts-node is required because the generate script tries to resolve the ts-node loader from the environment where you call the command.
-I hope find a way to make the command self-contained in the future.
+I hope to find a way to make the command self-contained in the future.

 For more information see the [firestore-facade